 More specifically, The Life of Words is interested the interchanges between different ways of thinking about words, their current and historical meanings, connotations, usages, and effects, from the lexicographical or lexicological, to the philosophical, the popular, and (especially) the poetic.

 In 2015-2020 we’re busy creating an enhanced version of the Oxford English Dictionary, with evidence quotations marked for literary genre, under the auspices of an Ontario Early Researcher Award.
 Learn more about people affiliated with the project on out Team page.
+Please note that The Life of Words is an independent research project and is not affiliated with the Oxford English Dictionary or Oxford University.

 This blog picks up where a previous research blog, Poetry & Contingency (2012-14), left off – many posts on similar topics can still be found there.